TeamSquixl/fireball/docs/fireball/scripting/attachable-script.md

 Compare to other entity-component system, Fireball don't have 'component' instance and 'entity' instance.
 There is only the node instance, with all properties and method available from scripts attached to the node.

-To learn more about how script mixin works in Fireball, see [here]().
+To learn more about how script mixin works in Fireball, see [Mixin Mechanics](mixin-mechanic.md).

 ## Basic Structure of an Attachable Script